KrammyGod/pingbot/README.md

 </div>

-A multi-purpose Discord Bot.
+A multipurpose Discord Bot.
 Made with Discord.JS, TypeScript, and PostgreSQL.
-There are also other services for some of the bot's features, such as [Twitter Scraper](https://github.com/KrammyGod/twitter-scraper) or [AWS CDN Origin Server](https://github.com/KrammyGod/image-server) which are also hosted personally and used internally.
+There are other services for some of the bot's features, such as [Twitter Scraper](https://github.com/KrammyGod/twitter-scraper) or [AWS CDN Origin Server](https://github.com/KrammyGod/image-server) which are also hosted personally and used internally.

 [Invite me!](https://discord.com/api/oauth2/authorize?client_id=632641386772168714&permissions=1512670883152&scope=bot%20applications.commands)